Communication Sciences and Disorders

 - Typical speech and language development, and

-- Introductory knowledge of the scope of speech-language pathology and audiology practice, and speech and hearing science, as well as
+- Understanding of the scope of speech-language pathology and audiology practice, and speech and hearing science, as well as

-- Introductory knowledge of processes used in the assessment and treatment of speech, language, swallowing, and hearing disorders.
+- Introductory knowledge of principles of prevention, assessment,and intervention of speech, language, swallowing, and hearing disorders across the life span .